sahays/sahays.github.io/_posts/2022-02-15-an-introduction-to-semantic-analysis.md

 In this nested query, scope resolution ensures the inner query's orderID correctly refers to o.orderID from the outer query, not another table or subquery with a similar field.

+**Schema Inference** allows the compiler to dynamically determine the structure and types of data, especially in semi-structured data sources.
+For example, in a PartiQL query like `SELECT * FROM Employees WHERE age > 30`, schema inference identifies age as a numeric field, enabling type-appropriate operations.

+**Symbol Resolution** ensures that all identifiers in a query, such as table names or column references, are correctly associated with their definitions.
+In the query `SELECT e.name FROM Employees e`, symbol resolution confirms that `e` is an alias for the Employees table and that name is a valid column in this table.

 **Abstract Syntax Trees (ASTs):** ASTs are a core part of semantic analysis, representing queries in a tree structure that mirrors their syntactic structure while enabling semantic checks.
 For each node in the AST, the compiler performs semantic checks such as type checking and scope resolution.
 This structure facilitates the traversal and manipulation of queries for optimization and analysis, making the semantic analysis phase more efficient and effective.

 ```